 It is essential to preserve the shape of the original breast when performing breast implant removal surgery.
 The En Bloc technique is generally performed on ruptured implants or in more complex cases.

-En Bloc technique is used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) is removed in one piece.
-By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, capsular contraction being an example.
+En Bloc technique is used by Dr Mark Doyle in which the breast implant and its surrounding scar tissue (capsule) are removed in one piece.
+By removing the breast capsule and implant together, it reduces the risk of any fluid leaking into your breast tissue, capsular contracture being an example.